AI-Health-Master/Projects_CS50x/Recover Lost JPEG (in C) – 4.2./README.md

-# Recover Lost JPEG Files from Memory Card
+# Recover Lost JPEG images files from Memory card

 ### Description
 A C program that **recovers JPEG images from a raw memory card dump**.
 The program reads the raw data sequentially in 512-byte blocks, detects JPEG headers byte signatures that mark the start of a JPEG file, and reconstructs each image by writing consecutive blocks until the following header is found.
 Each recovered image is saved sequentially to a new file (`000.jpg`, `001.jpg`, …) until the end of the dump.